 In the early 1850’s, well before the outbreak of the American Civil War, Frederick City consisted of many downtown-located burying grounds.
 Most of these adjoined churches and dated back to the founding of Frederick Town in the 1740's.

 As the town's population grew, so did the churches and their congregations.
-The graveyards were rapidly reaching their capacity for burials.
-A committee was formed and comprised of prominent member-representatives of each church to discuss a resolution to the problem of burial space.
+The graveyards were rapidly reaching capacity for burials.
+At the same time, churches wanting to expand their structures found themselves "land-locked" thanks to church graveyards abutting or encircling their main structure.
+A committee was soon formed, comprised of prominent member-representatives from each church.
+These folks would represent the interest of their individual congregations and discuss a resolution to the problems of not having enough burial space.
 It was decided that a new cemetery would have to be developed to cater to the needs of an ever-growing Frederick and her religious institutions.

 This was at the height of the "rural," or "garden," cemetery movement, a new school of thought which began in the large cities of the northeast.
 Herein, the philosophy toward cemetery design was re-examined.
 Prior to this time, small urban churchyards were the norm, but the "garden" cemetery movement promoted larger, park-like spaces on the outskirts of town.
 These cemeteries were planned as public spaces from their inception, and provided a place for all citizens to enjoy refined outdoor recreation amidst art and sculpture.
 Elaborate gardens were planted and family outings to the cemetery became popular social activities.

 What's in a Name?